 With a new decade comes new ideas, topics and trends that change the way business is done.
-Publicly traded companies must stay ahead of the curve if they want to remain successful.
-Below are three trends to consider in 2020.
+Like all businesses, publicly traded companies must stay ahead of the curve in order to maintain a competitive edge and drive continued success.

-Shareholder profits may no longer be the primary focus of corporations.
-More than 180 of the top companies in the U.S., including Amazon, Walmart, Chase and Apple, announced this shift in corporate purpose in August.
-The CEOs of these companies signed a pledge that stated that more emphasis should be on stakeholder value rather than that of shareholders.
-Corporations are starting to put more focus on the needs of their customers, the environment, their employees and the communities in which they operate.
-This fundamental change in corporate purpose is being driven by the Business Roundtable and the momentum shows no signs of slowing down.
-According to Forbes, this is the first time since 1997 the Business Roundtable has said that the main goal of corporations isn’t to please its shareholders.
+Shareholder profits may no longer be the primary focus of publicly traded companies.
+More than 180 of the top companies in the U.S.—including giants like Amazon, Walmart, Chase and Apple—announced this shifting corporate direction in August 2019.
+Their CEOs signed a pledge stating that more emphasis should be on stakeholder value, rather than that of shareholders.
+In 2020, corporations are putting more focus on the needs of their customers, the environment, their employees and the communities in which they operate.
+This fundamental change in corporate purpose is being driven by the Business Roundtable—and it shows no sign of slowing down.
+According to Forbes, this is the first time since 1997 the Business Roundtable has conveyed the main goal of corporations isn’t to please its shareholders.

-Keeping up with trends such as these is important for any public company.
-It’s equally important to communicate where your company stands on these matters through investor presentations, your company website, ESG reports, annual reports to shareholders or other means.
-Want to strengthen your investor communications?
-Contact Roop & Co. at 216-902-3800 or check out our quick guide to creating an annual report people will actually want to read.
+Keeping up with these investor relations trends will be critical for any public company in 2020.
+It’s equally important to communicate where your company stands on these matters through investor presentations, your company website, ESG reports, annual reports to shareholders and other IR communications.